 2014-15: Firefighting Drones Challenge !Through 2014-15, we are hosting a new student challenge.
 This time, it will not only be a programming challenge, but also a challenge to design and hone some of the drone's subsystems.
 In addition, there will be specific real-world mission - to design and demonstrate a drone capable of aiding a firefighter by going into burning buildings as advance guard.
 More details are available from the Firefighting Drone Challenge webpage.
-If you are interested, come to the information session on August 22.
-If you have missed this session, you may contact Dr. Dutta, Dr. Mihail Sichitiu (ECE), Dr. Edgar Lobaton (ECE), or Dr. Larry Silverberg (MAE) for more information.
+That page also contains information of the ongoing challenge activities in Fall, 2014, and the video for the kickoff information session held on August 22.
+In Spring, 2015, this challenge will continue with the integration and demonstration of complete firefighting drones.
+If you are interested in participating, you may contact Dr. Rudra Dutta (CSC), Dr. Mihail Sichitiu (ECE), Dr. Edgar Lobaton (ECE), or Dr. Larry Silverberg (MAE) for more information.

 Past: First NCSU CentMesh Drones Challenge comes to endThe first ever programming challenge at NCSU on unmanned aerial computing platforms culminated in a day-long final challenge in which the finalist teams took turns running their programs on CentMesh drones to see if their code would - ahem - fly.